TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Drivetrain/Drivetrain_design.md

 ---
 ● Power System: Supplies the necessary voltage and current to drive the motors at the speeds and time designated by the Motor Controls Subsystem.

-● Motor Controls: Impements the navigation data recieved from CirceSoft as well as obstacle avoidance to drive the motors at the correct accelerations and speeds.
+● Motor Controls: Implements the navigation data receieved from CirceSoft as well as obstacle avoidance to drive the motors at the correct accelerations and speeds.

 ## Buildable Schematic